redhat-cop/infra.aap_configuration/roles/dispatch/README.md

 ## Description

-An Ansible Role to run all roles on Ansible Automation Hub
+An Ansible Role to run all roles for which variables are found on Ansible Automation Hub.

+## Before Using

+This collection is most useful for experienced AAP2 users who want to quickly configure a Automation Hub instance.

+If you are new to AAP2 and/or to the redhat_cop.ah_configuration collection, it is highly recommended that you ensure that you're familiar with both AAP2 and the collection, before using this role.

 ## Variables

-Each role has its own variables, for information on those please see each role which this role will call.
-This role has one key variable `ah_configuration_dispatcher_roles` and its default value is shown below:
+Each role that is called also has its own variables.
+For information on those, please see the README documents for those roles.

+The key variable in this role is `ah_configuration_dispatcher_roles`.
+The default value is shown below:

 ```yaml
 ah_configuration_dispatcher_roles: